A relation between zip stacks and moduli stacks of truncated local shtukas: Representability of

-Recall that in \cite{ViehmannTrucation1}, Viehmann proves the following two homeomorphisms and simultaneously by running parallel arguments.
+Recall that in \cite{ViehmannTruncation1}, Viehmann proves the following two homeomorphisms and simultaneously by running parallel arguments.
 Here we abuse notation and use the same notation for any representative in $\mathrm{N}_{G}(T)(k)$ of $ww_0w_{0, \mu}$ and use $\widetilde{w w_0 w_{0, \mu}}$ for any of its representative in $\mathrm{N}_{\mathcal{G}}(\mathcal{T})(W(k))$, where $w_0\in W, w_{0, \mu}\in W_\mu $ are the longest elements.
-The set of minimal length representatives ${}^JW$ is equipped with the topology \footnote{See for example \S 2A of \cite{PinkWedhornZiegler2} for a discussion on the topology of a finite $T_0$ space.} induced by the partial order $\preccurlyeq$ defined as in Def 6.1 of \cite{PinkWedhornZiegler1}, which generalizes the partial order defined by X. He in \cite{HeGstabwond}.
+The set of minimal length representatives ${}^JW$ is equipped with the topology \footnote{See for example \S 2A of \cite{PinkWedhornZiegler2} for a discussion on the topology of a finite $T_0$ space.} induced by the partial order $\preccurlyeq$ defined as in Definition 6.1 of \cite{PinkWedhornZiegler1}, which generalizes the partial order defined by X. He in \cite{HeGstabwond}.
 Precisely, a subset $U\subseteq {}^JW$ is open if for any $w \in {}^JW$ and any $v\in W$, the condition $w\preccurlyeq v$ implies $v\in U$.
-However, the common ${}^JW$ in the two homeomorphisms above simply look like a nice coincidence, as the RHS of \eqref{Vieheq} and \eqref{Viehmix} were not directly related.
-Now with Theorem \ref{Thm:eqvsmix}, this can be explained as follows: \emph{the right hand sides of \eqref{Vieheq} and of \eqref{Viehmix} are already identified before taking $G(k)$-$\sigma$ conjugacy classes}. \end{remark}
+This topology of ${}^JW$ induces that of $\sigma^{-1}({}^JW$) on the left hand sides of \eqref{Vieheq} and \eqref{Viehmix}.